Our Vision & Values

 SPEECH & LANGUAGE THERAPY

-Our speech and language therapist conducts assessments of pupils’ communication skills and plans personalised one-to-one and classroom interventions as needed.
+Keri and Sian are our speech and language therapists.
+They conduct assessments of pupils’ communication skills and plan personalised one-to-one and classroom interventions as needed.
 Speech & language therapy focuses on areas including attention and listening, social communication, emotional literacy (using words to express feelings), receptive language (understanding spoken language), expressive language (using words to express ideas), speech production (pronouncing target sounds/words accurately) and speech fluency (speaking without hesitations or stuttering).

 Occupational therapy can help pupils with various needs including their physical, sensory, cognitive and motor skills.
 This, in turn, can work to enhance their confidence and self-esteem.
 Occupational therapists look at the skills needed for pupils to learn and complete everyday tasks.
 They assess and address any issues that might be getting in the way.
 This includes, for example, one-to-one and whole-class interventions to support pupils’ handwriting, their processing of information or being able to stay calm and concentrate.